Understanding MA Probate Records (1635-2025)

 Signing in with a valid email address is the only requirement.

-Massachusetts Online Probate Court Records and Indexes by County
+Online Probate Court Records & Indexes by MA County

 Each county's courthouse holds specific indexes.
 Note that as of 2025, there is no statewide probate index.
 The following section provides a detailed breakdown of available probate records and indexes for each Massachusetts county, helping researchers pinpoint relevant resources for their specific area of interest.